cgccomeau/Gini-In-A-Bottle/README.md

 ![Screenshot 2021-04-08 205720](https://user-images.githubusercontent.com/46789718/114113630-1db38300-98ad-11eb-8a9b-699f3ec82ef3.jpg)

 From before, since our features were not linearly related very well to the Gini Coefficient, so as expected, our model’s correlation coefficient values aren’t the highest, clocking in at 0.231 for training and 0.22 for testing.

+Further, we ran Linear Regression again but on the PCA data.
+Contrary to expectations, the results were actually worse.

 The nice thing about the testing and training values being consistent is that overfitting has not occurred here!
 As a result, we must now turn to more sophisticated machine learning algorithms than linear regression to capture this relationship.

 ### Neural Networks